 The town of Burgess Hill, which abuts the Parish, in its Townwide Strategy (2011) proposed an area for formal Outdoor Community Sports south of the A2300 road, to serve the needs of the expanding town in the Plan period.
-This area would be an integral part of the 'Northern Arc' Development Plan identified by the District Plan (Submission Draft 2012) but lies wholly within the area of this Neighbourhood Plan.
+This area would be an integral part of the 'Northern Arc' Development Plan identified by the emerging District Plan and the Burgess Hill Townwide Strategy, but lies wholly within the area of this Neighbourhood Plan.

-POLICY Amenities A3: Northern Arc Outdoor Community Sports: An area for Outdoor Community Sports shall be provided as part of the Burgess Hill 'Northern Arc' Development Plan, adjacent to the A2300.
+POLICY Amenities A3: Northern Arc Outdoor Community Sports:

+An area for Outdoor Community Sports shall be provided as part of the Burgess Hill 'Northern Arc' Development Plan, adjacent to the A2300.